Colby College

 Colby College is a private liberal arts college in Waterville, Maine, United States.
 Founded in 1813 as the Maine Literary and Theological Institution, it was renamed Waterville College in 1821.
-The donations of Christian philanthropist Gardner Colby saw the institution renamed again to Colby University before settling on its current title, reflecting its liberal arts college curriculum, in 1899.
-Approximately 2,000 students from more than 60 countries are enrolled annually.
-The college offers 54 major fields of study and 30 minors.
+The donations of philanthropist Gardner Colby saw the institution renamed again to Colby University before settling on its current name, reflecting its liberal arts college curriculum, in 1899.
+Approximately 2,400 students, representing more than 45 states and 80 countries, are enrolled annually.
+The college offers 58 major fields of study and 38 minors.

 Located in central Maine, the 714-acre Neo-Georgian campus sits atop Mayflower Hill and overlooks downtown Waterville and the Kennebec River Valley.
 Along with fellow Maine institutions Bates College and Bowdoin College, Colby competes in the New England Small College Athletic Conference (NESCAC) and the Colby-Bates-Bowdoin Consortium.

 History

 19th century

 On February 27, 1813, the Commonwealth of Massachusetts, led by Baptists, adopted a petition to establish the Maine Literary and Theological Institution.
 It was moved to Waterville, Maine, and used 179 acres of land donated by citizens.
 In 1818, trustees assigned the institution to Jeremiah Chaplin and classes began in a vacant Waterville home.
 After Maine separated from Massachusetts in 1820, the first Maine legislature affirmed the Massachusetts charter for the institution, but made significant changes.
 Students could no longer be denied admission based on religion, the institution was prohibited from applying a religious test when selecting board members, and the trustees now had the authority to grant degrees.
 The Maine Literary and Theological Institution was renamed Waterville College on February 5, 1821, and four years later, the theological department was discontinued.
 In 1828 the trustees decided to turn the somewhat informal preparatory department of the college into a separate school named Waterville Academy (most recently called the Coburn Classical Institute).